 The super creative Nak Armstrong’s eye-catching tennis bracelet is set with half-moon and tapered baguette diamonds.

-Queen of the baguette shaped diamond, Suzanne Kalan’s best-selling tennis bracelets have the geometric gem set akimbo in a row.
+Queen of the baguette diamond, Suzanne Kalan’s best-selling diamond tennis bracelets have the geometric gem set akimbo in a row.

 Deborah Pagani makes her own stylish classic by transforming her signature bow link into a white gold tennis bracelet.